sahraomar1/Urban-Mobility-Data-Explorer/README.md

 4. Run the Cleaning Script:

-- Open VS Code and navigate to data_processing/data_cleaner.py.

-- Run the script by right-clicking data_cleaner.py and selecting “Run Python File in Terminal” or type in the terminal:

 - cd data_processing

 - python data_cleaner.py

 - The script will clean train.csv (1,458,644 trips) and create two files in data_processing/: